MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/create-transfer-order-from-warehouse-app.md

 1. Identify each license plate to be shipped.
 1. Select **Complete order**.

->[!Note]
+>[!NOTE]
-> It is possible for multiple workers to assign license plates intended for the same transfer order by using the the **Select transfer order** button to select an existing, unprocessed, transfer order number from the warehouse app event queue.
+> It is possible for multiple workers to assign license plates intended for the same transfer order by using the **Select transfer order** button to select an existing, unprocessed, transfer order number from the warehouse app event queue.
 For information about how to find the transfer order number values, see [Inquire the warehouse app events](#inquire-the-warehouse-app-events).

 ## Example scenario